 What is a healthcare district?

-California currently has 76 healthcare districts, each governed by a locally elected Board of Trustees who are directly accountable to the communities they serve.
-Of these healthcare districts, 50 support rural locations where access to health care is limited.
+California currently has 76 healthcare districts, each governed by a locally elected Board.
+Of these healthcare districts, 50 serve rural locations where access to healthcare is limited.

 For more information about Healthcare Districts, visit: